ibm-cloud-docs/satellite/storage-ocs-local.md

 Removing the storage configuration, uninstalls the OCS operators from all assigned clusters.
 Your PVCs, PVs and data are not removed.
 However, you might not be able to access your data until you re-install the driver in your cluster again.
 {: important}

-### Removing the OCS storage configuration from the console
-{: #ocs-local-template-rm-ui}
-{: ui}

-Use the console to remove a storage configuration.
-{: shortdesc}

-1. From the [{{site.data.keyword.satelliteshort}} Configuration dashboard](https://cloud.ibm.com/satellite/configuration){: external}, select the storage configuration that you subscribed your clusters to.

-2. Find the subscription that you want to remove and from the actions menu, click **Remove**.
-After the subscription is removed, the OCS driver pods and storage class are removed from all clusters that were subscribed to your storage configuration.

-3. Optional: Follow step 3 in [Removing the OCS storage configuration from the CLI](#ocs-local-template-rm-cli) to verify that the OCS driver pods and storage class are removed from your clusters.

-4. Optional: Remove your storage configuration.
-   1. From the [{{site.data.keyword.satelliteshort}} Configuration dashboard](https://cloud.ibm.com/satellite/configuration){: external}, find the storage configuration that you want to remove.
-   2. From the actions menu, click **Delete**.

-### Removing the OCS local storage assignment from the command line
-{: #ocs-local-template-rm-cli}

 Use the command line to remove a storage configuration.
 {: shortdesc}